 CCF takes place once a week and we also take the cadets away from school on three training / exercise weekends each year, known as Scheme Weekends.
 Longer camps, which are scheduled for the start of the summer holidays, include a UK-based camp and an overseas camp for more senior cadets.
 Activities on camp include a military exercise phase, shooting, paintballing, assault courses, mountain biking, coasteering and SCUBA diving.

 All CCF cadets have the opportunity to take part in Adventurous Training throughout their time in the CCF.
-These activities take place on camps and at Eton on a weekly basis in the Lent half (term) of C Block, with cadets participating in a range of activities including sailing, horse riding, rock climbing, mountain biking and kayaking.
+Senior cadets have participated in a range of activities including sailing, horse riding, rock climbing, mountain biking and kayaking.

 Eton’s CCF is the first continuous school corps of its kind.